3DCoded/Happy-Hare/Blobbing-and-Stringing.md

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Toolhead Retraction

-Incorrect toolhead dimensions contribute most to blobbing problems but even when perfect blobing can still occur when the toolhead is moved fully loaded.
+Incorrect toolhead dimensions contribute most to blobbing problems but even when perfect, blobbing can still occur when the toolhead is moved fully loaded.
 Just like when printing it is often necessary to relax the pressure in the extruder prior to a travel move to prevent the slow oozing that would otherwise occur.
-The `toolchange_retraction` setting is set to the retraction distance and will be applied immediately prior to z_hop move and any travel movements during the toolchange.
+The `toolchange_retraction` setting is set to the retraction distance and will be applied immediately prior to z-hop move and any travel movements during the toolchange.
 All the supplied macros will understand this setting and either compensate for this extruder pre movement.
-At the end of the toolchange process immediately following the reversal of the z_hop move, the un-retract will occur to correctly pressurise the extruder again.
+At the end of the toolchange process immediately following the reversal of the z-hop move, the un-retract will occur to correctly pressurise the extruder again.
 In this manner the extruder is never fully loaded during travel moves and thus oozing is minimized.

 Note that the retraction and un-retraction speed is set with the related `toolchange_retraction_speed` parameter and can thus be set independently (often faster) than your general extruder load/unload speeds.